 - Sliced chili pepper (garnish, optional)

 - Add butter to a wok over medium heat.
-Once melted, add egg and scramble until just done and remove from wok.
-This should only take a minute or two.
+Once melted, add egg and scramble until just done (this should only take a minute or two).
+Once egg is done, transfer to a plate and set aside.

 - Wipe out wok and heat 1 tablespoon of vegetable oil.

-- Add shrimp and cook 3 to 5 minutes or until cooked through.
-Remove from wok and lay to one side onto a plate for use shortly.
+- Add shrimp and cook, stirring often, for 3 to 5 minutes or until cooked through.
+Once done, transfer the shrimp to a plate and set aside.

-- Heat remaining 1 tablespoon of oil in wok and add bell pepper, carrot, garlic and ginger to wok and cook a couple of minutes, leaving the bell pepper with still some crispness.
+- Heat remaining 1 tablespoon of oil in wok and add bell pepper, carrot, garlic and ginger to wok and cook, stirring often, for a couple of minutes.
+The bell pepper should still have some crispness.

 - Mix together soy sauce with sesame oil and fish sauce and pour over rice mixture, stirring in, and heating rice through.

 - Stir in cooked shrimp and pineapple to warm through.
-Garnish with green onion and chili pepper (if using) and enjoy!
+Transfer to a serving dish.
+Garnish, if desired, with green onion and chili pepper.
+Enjoy!

 - Use cold rice!
 That works best for fried rice.